 19. Mañana Mexican Food Aonang 1

-A little bit of Mexico in Krabi, if you are looking for good food in Ao Nang that isn’t Thai or Indian, we’d rate Manana Mexican Food Aonang 1 as one of the best restaurants in Ao Nang.
+A little bit of Mexico in Krabi, if you are looking for good food that isn’t Thai or Indian, we’d rate Manana Mexican Food Aonang 1 as one of the best restaurants in Ao Nang.

 Tucked down a little side-street near the RCA Entertainment street, this magic Mexican cantina style restaurant is warm and welcoming, hosted by restaurant proprietor Big Momma.

 We discovered Mañana Mexican Food Aonang 1 quite by chance but instantly adored the setting and quality of food – our visit coincided with their weekly Taco Tuesday offer which meant we got 3 tacos for the price of 2.

 We tried the fish tacos and they were melt in the mouth amazing, some of the next Mexican style food we’ve had – they were served with various salsas and dips.